gosub-io/poc-pipeline/README.md

 The third step is to generate layers.
 Layers are used to optimize rendering.
 They are used to group elements that can be rendered together.
 For now, images are stored on their own layer.
 All the other elements are stored in the same layer (layer 0)

-[ not yet implemented ]
 The next step is tiling.
 Here we convert the layout tree into elements of 256x256 pixels (tiles).
 This is done to optimize rendering.
-Only the tiles that are visible on the screen are rendered.
+Only the tiles that are visible on the screen are rendered and cached.
+When the user scrolls, we only need to render the new tiles that are visible on the screen.
+This however, can be done during idle time in the browser as well.
+Futhermore, if the user scrolls backwards, older tiles that are still valid do not have to be rerendered again.

 [ not yet implemented ]
 The next step is actual painting of tiles.
 This is done by rendering the tiles that are visible on the screen.